 The Orlando Brown House doesn’t seem to have reported sightings of ghostly encounters to tell, but surely a visit may reveal some shy spectral energy.
 Some say that the spirits of Liberty Hall cross over to the Orlando Brown House due to its close proximity.

 Liberty Hall In Modern Times

-Even though the heyday of Liberty Hall as a home has passed, the Hall is still a Kentucky cornerstone and beloved gathering place for history buffs and ghostly ganderers alike.
-Liberty Hall offers a glimpse into what life was like in the early 1800s, and a peek into the beginnings of American History as well.
-The spirits who reside here are here to tell their tales alongside the Hall, sure that their memory too won’t be forgotten.
-Have you ever visited Liberty Hall or the Orlando Brown house?
+Even though the heyday of Liberty Hall as a home has passed, the Hall is still a Kentucky cornerstone and a beloved gathering place for history buffs and ghostly wanderers alike.
+Liberty Hall offers a glimpse into what life was like in the early 1800s and a peek into the beginnings of American History as well.
+The spirits who reside here are here to tell their tales alongside the Hall, sure that their memory, too, won’t be forgotten.
+Have you ever visited Liberty Hall or the Orlando Brown House?
 Did you witness any strange phenomena during your time there, or perhaps you’ve visited Louisville’s haunted Seelbach Hilton!